g-omarsdottir/shaping-sustainable-surf/TESTING.md

 Manual testing was conducted to verify the functionality, usability, and user experience of the website.
 This section details the test cases executed, the steps followed, and the results observed for each feature and user interaction.

-Test Cases
+### Test Cases
-To conveniently test the styling on the custom error pages during development, the following code was temporarly added to the profile view and urls:

 ### Custom Error pages

+To conveniently test the styling on the custom error pages during development, the following code was temporarily added to the app profile views and urls:

 #### 404 Not Found